Saint Paul Central High School: Academics

 Central offers many higher-level classes.
 It has offered the International Baccalaureate program since 1988.
 Central has the second largest IB program in the state of Minnesota.
 Students may also take Advanced Placement classes and their subsequent tests.
 Central was the only high school in Minnesota to be honored by the Siemens Foundation in their 2007-08 Siemens Awards for Advanced Placement.
 Central received the award for "its commitment to students and leadership in AP participation and performance".
 In 1970 Central began to offer the Quest program, the first gifted and talented program approved by Saint Paul Public Schools.
 This humanities based program was started in order to offer in-depth topics in the humanities that were not available in normal classes.
 The program continues to challenge students to think independently and to learn from each other and from the teacher in a discussion-based approach towards learning.
 Over 15 Quest classes are currently offered including classes on world culture, film documentary, ancient civilizations, the Harlem Renaissance and Shakespeare literature.
 Central has participated in the University of Minnesota‘s College in the Schools program since 1994.
 As of 2018, Central High School was the only public high school in Minnesota to offer Russian as a foreign language.
-It also offers the only French Immersion program in the Saint Paul Public School District.
+It also offers the only French and German High School Immersion programs in the Saint Paul Public School District.
 In addition to Russian, Central has the only Latin language program in the Saint Paul Public Schools District as well.

 Arts

 Central offers music classes including Concert Band, Varsity Band, Orchestra, Central Chamber Singers, Mixed Choir, Tenor Bass Choir, and Soprano Alto Choir.
 Co-Curricular opportunities include Orchestra, Chamber Orchestra, Jazz Band, student led choirs such Minnesingers, Meistersingers, and North Star Singers, as well as the Music Listening Contest.
 Central performing ensembles have traveled in recent years to Washington, DC, San Diego, New Orleans, New York City, San Francisco, Chicago, and Nashville.
 The Central Concert Band and Orchestra were selected to perform at the 2007 MMEA Mid Winter Clinic.
-The Central Concert Choir performed at the ACDA-MN 2006 Fall Convention and the Central Singers were selected to perform at the 2007 Choral Arts Finale at Orchestra Hall.
-The Central Orchestra performed at Orchestra Hall in January 2007, opening for the Minnesota Orchestra, as part of the Music-Up-Close series.
 The Central IB Music program offers instruction in music theory, history, composition, and solo-performance.